kshitijl/wordle-solver/README.md

 A key insight is that the history of past moves doesn't matter except in that it tells us which words are still possible contenders for being the answer.

+# Known bugs and limitations

+## Repeat letters
+It doesn't deal with repeat letters correctly I think.
+The overall mathematical framework is correct, but I think the `predict` function is incorrect.

+## Slow
+The first call to `eliminate` is slow.
+I'm tempted to rewrite this in Rust, and if that's still a bit too slow, then parallelizing.
+The computation is embarrassingly parallel so that's definitely worth a shot.